A Weekend at Asa Barn: Six Mothers, Six Cameras, One Deep Exhale

 check out all of the amazing women involved in making this weekend possible:

-Photographers: Seana Williamson Photography, Baby Viking Photography, Lindsay Burgess Photography, Emily Holt Photography, Analise Saab Brown Photography, Dampolo Photography
+Photographers: Seana Williamson Studios, Baby Viking Photography, Lindsay Burgess Photography, Emily Holt Photography, Analise Saab Brown Photography, Dampolo Photography

 Models: Rosa, Carmen, and Leah